 Most people would agree that even though the initial cost of the whole home generator and the installation can be quite high, these generators tend to be worth the money and the trouble.
 Why is this the case?

 Something else to consider is whether or not you live in an area where the power goes out a lot.
-If you rarely or never suffer from power outages, then getting a whole home generator may not make much sense.
+If you rarely or never suffer from power outages, getting a whole home generator may not make much sense.

-Imagine that the power goes out 3 times a year, and every time it does, you have hundreds of dollars’ worth of food that spoils in your fridge or freezer.
+Imagine that the power goes out three times a year, and every time it does, you have hundreds of dollars worth of food that spoils in your fridge or freezer.
 Food costs are a big factor to consider.

-If the power is out for a couple of days, those are 2 good working days where you didn’t make money.
+If the power is out for a couple of days, those are two good working days where you didn’t make money.
 This is not a problem that you will have if you have a whole home generator.
 We will touch on this a bit more below.

-How Long do Whole House Generators Last?
+How Long Do Whole House Generators Last?

-Yes, a whole home generator is usually considered a worthwhile investment, but with all of this money you are spending, how long can you expect these units to last?
+Yes, a whole home backup generator is usually considered a worthwhile investment, but with all of this money you are spending, how long can you expect these units to last?

 On average, you can expect a whole home generator to last anywhere from 20 to 40 years, with the median “shelf life” being somewhere around 30 years.

-How Often it Runs
+How Often It Runs

 How Many Appliances the Generator Has to Power Will Make a Difference Too

-If the generator is under a lot of stress (trying to power too much at once), it won’t last as long as if it is only used for the most pressing lights/appliances.
+If the generator is under a lot of stress (trying to power too much at once), it won’t last as long as it is only used for the most pressing lights/appliances.

-Maintenance is Key
+Maintenance Is Key

 If you maintain your whole home generator properly, it will go a long way in increasing its overall lifespan.